emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Sites UI is good, feels modern. ✔️
 1. Has built in subs for most content and allows adjustments. ✔️
 1. It has movies, shows and anime. ✔️
-1. Site has watchlists, but they can't be synced across devices. ⚠️
+1. Site has watch lists, but they can't be synced across devices. ⚠️
 1. Site has sorting options, random movies, similar + recommended on each page. ✔️
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️